rocketacademy/learn/README.md

 ### Stripe webhook
-In a separate terminal window, listen to Stripe webhook in order to receive payments and complete transactions `$ stripe listen --forward-to localhost:8000/payment/stripe/webhook/`
+In a separate terminal window, listen to Stripe webhook in order to receive payments and complete transactions<br>
+`$ stripe listen --forward-to localhost:8000/payment/stripe/webhook/`